teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 We began with a baseline DCGAN.
 The Generator consists of a sequence of transposed convolutional blocks that progressively upsample a latent vector into an image.
 Each block includes a `ConvTranspose2d`, followed by `BatchNorm2d` and `ReLU` activations, except for the final layer, which uses a `Tanh` activation.
 The architecture adapts to different image sizes (28×28, 64×64, 256×256) by adjusting the depth and number of filters.
 All weights are initialized with a normal distribution to ensure stable training.
 The Discriminator mirrors this structure using standard convolutional layers for downsampling.
 Each block includes `Conv2d`, optional `BatchNorm2d`, and `LeakyReLU` activations, with the last layer outputting a single scalar (without activation).
 Next, we progressively introduced the main components of SHS-GAN and evaluated their impact on image synthesis, adapting each modification to our context.
 In the first experiment, we replaced the 2D convolutional filters in the discriminator with 3D convolutions.
 Since hyperspectral data includes an additional spectral dimension, convolving in three dimensions allows the network to capture spectral correlations that 2D convolutions cannot.
 In the second experiment, we replaced **Batch Normalization** with **Spectral Normalization**, a regularization method that stabilizes GAN training.
-It constrains the spectral norm (the largest singular value of each layer’s weight matrix) to 1, thereby controlling the Lipschitz constant of the network and improving stability.

-In the third experiment, we added a spectral-frequency arm, which processes the same hyperspectral cube after applying a Fast Fourier Transform (FFT) along the spectral dimension.
-The resulting spectral-frequency representation is then combined with the spatial arm (which contains standard convolutions), as proposed in the reference model.

-During training, we observed that the model was highly sensitive to hyperparameters, and only a narrow set of configurations produced realistic results.
+It constrains the spectral norm (the largest singular value of each layer’s weight matrix) to 1, thereby controlling the Lipschitz constant of the network and improving stability.In the third experiment, we added a spectral-frequency arm, which processes the same hyperspectral cube after applying a Fast Fourier Transform (FFT) along the spectral dimension.
+The resulting spectral-frequency representation is then combined with the spatial arm (which contains standard convolutions), as proposed in the reference model.During training, we observed that the model was highly sensitive to hyperparameters, and only a narrow set of configurations produced realistic results.
 Some combinations generated pure noise, while others yielded better synthetic images.
 The batch size had a strong influence: given our dataset of approximately 70 melanoma images, small batch sizes (1, 2, or 4) produced plausible results, while larger batch sizes (≥16) led to unstable outputs and noise.

 The training followed the WGAN formulation, using two key hyperparameters: `gradient_penalty` and `n_critic`.
 The gradient penalty enforces the Lipschitz continuity constraint on the discriminator, preventing it from developing excessively steep gradients.
 This results in smoother and more realistic training dynamics, reducing mode collapse and improving convergence.
 The `n_critic` parameter defines how many times the critic is updated per generator update—commonly greater than one—to ensure the critic accurately estimates the Wasserstein distance before each generator step.
 In our setup, we used a gradient penalty of 10 and n_critic = 2.
 Another crucial hyperparameter was the learning rate, set to approximately **1×10⁻⁵**.
 Higher learning rates destabilized training, causing the generated images to fluctuate drastically across epochs, while extremely low rates resulted in persistent noise even after many epochs.
 Overall, our experiments indicate that incorporating 3D convolutional layers in the discriminator improves the synthesis of spectral characteristics, as shown in the comparison below.
 The spectral profiles generated using 3D convolutions are more consistent with the real data than those obtained with 2D convolutions.

 ![Comparison Spectral Axis between 3D and 2D conv](images/3d_2d_spectral_comparison.png)